-Experts claim the move by YouTube comes after a state-backed push against e-cigarette advertising in America, particularly in regard to flavored e-juice which are used in vaporizers and pressure groups claim are tempting young people into vaping.
+Experts claim the move by YouTube comes after a state-backed push against e-cigarette advertising in America, particularly in regard to flavoured e-juice which are used in vaporizers and pressure groups claim are tempting young people into vaping.

 In the past few months anti-vaping hysteria has spread across America fuelled by the single-issue pressure groups like the Campaign for Tobacco Free Kids, which has in turn seen the FDA forced to take action.

-The regulator is now pressurizing online platforms to stamp out “advertising to children” even though JUUL strongly denys doing so and there is no evidence to suggest it ever marketed directly to young people.
+The regulator is now pressurizing online platforms to stamp out “advertising to children” even though JUUL strongly denies doing so and there is no evidence to suggest it ever marketed directly to young people.